SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/Analysis Writing Report/product.md

 - Variability arises for **larger/heavier items**.
 So two products with very similar higher weight or size can have very different shipping charges.
 Outliers may be influenced by:

   - Shipping distance
-  - Packaging behavior
+  - Packaging behaviour
   - Carrier pricing rules
   - Seller-specific logistics practices

 **Recommendation:**

-- Standardize packaging guidelines
+- Standardise packaging guidelines
 - Review pricing rules for bulky items
 - Investigate extreme outliers to remove inefficiencies